 Normally, our skin has slightly acidic pH of 4.5 to 5.5 known as acid mantle whereas our body’s interior environment is alkaline, having a pH of 7.4.

-This pH gradient provides an amazing defense system against harmful disease causing viruses and pathogens.
+This pH gradient provides an amazing defense system against viruses and pathogens.

 However, using Soaps and Cleansers which are not pH specific disrupts this natural acid mantle.
 Read on to know how and why maintain your skin pH

 You may be using the best available cleanser or an aesthetically beautiful looking soap promising you the goodness of Aloe-vera, the anti-oxidant rich Chamomile and Green tea extracts, the soothing lavender and many more botanicals, the names of which you have never heard.

 Yet, you don’t get that yippee feeling on looking at your bare face in the mirror.

 Truth to be told, the botanical extracts in your cleansers gets rinsed down the drain, giving little to nothing benefit to your skin.